grafana/agent/docs/user/upgrade-guide/_index.md

 would cause the primary HTTP server to restart.
 As the HTTP server settings are now static, this can no longer happen, and as such the flags have been removed.

+### Change: In-memory autoscrape for integrations-next

+This change is only relevant to those using the `integrations-next` feature flag.

+In-memory connections will now be used for autoscraping-enabled integrations.
+This is a change over the previous behavior where autoscraping integrations would connect to themselves over the network.
+As a result of this change, the `integrations.client_config` field is no longer necessary and has been removed.

 ## v0.22.0

 ### `node_exporter` integration deprecated field names